diy-make/memory/README.md

 ## 1. THE "WEDO": THE SINGULAR THREAD

 ### The Industrial Novelty: Managing the Context Window
 The primary constraint of current LLM architectures is the **Context Window**.
-As interactions accumulate, "noise" leads to a "dulling" effect—a failure of internal garbage collection where the agent loses its edge and begins to hallucinate.
+As interactions accumulate, "noise" leads to a "dulling" effect — a failure of internal garbage collection where the agent loses its edge and begins to hallucinate.

 The Ixventure.studio philosophy addresses this through the **Metagit** and planned **ERC-7827** integrations, which "journal" state into the Sacred Memory rather than relying on raw logs.